Hello, I'm

 Book: Microservices from Design to Deployment by Chris Richardson

-Best book on mirco-services I've read so far.
+Best book on micro-services I've read so far.
 Its not that long, its very very realistic and to the point.
 Its also free, so go read it now!

 Book: Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.